-One of the most annoying pain points for on-premises database providers is the heavy labor force for operation and maintenance at the delivery process.
+One of the most annoying pain points for on-premises database providers is the heavy labor force for operation and maintenance during the delivery process.
 Sometimes, providers must send 20 staff members or more to support one customer during delivery.
 This is unsustainable in the long run.
-DBaaS can bring you automatic operation and maintenance, and makes it possible to scale up your business with a light support and delivery team.
+DBaaS can bring you automatic operation and maintenance and makes it possible to scale up your business with a light support and delivery team.

 I truly believe that DBaaS is the future of databases.
 It is cost-effective, data secure, regulation compliant, and capable of enabling automatic operation and maintenance.
 I hope we can all enjoy and appreciate DBaaS soon—anywhere at any scale.

 Get the power of a cloud-native, distributed SQL database built for real-time

 Disaster Recovery for Databases: How it Evolves Over Years

 Technical Paths to HTAP: GreenPlum and TiDB as Examples